Nish-github-sys/Exp-1/README.md

 Aim: Hello World & Calculator Program.

-Apparatus: VS Code or Programiz online compiler
+Tools Used: VS Code or Programiz online compiler

 # Theory
 A C++ program begins with the #include <iostream> directive, which includes the standard input/output library necessary for using cin and cout.
 The statement using namespace std; allows direct use of these functions without the std:: prefix.
 Execution starts in the main() function, where cout displays messages like "Welcome to C++ Programming!" and "Hello World," followed by endl to move to the next line.
 The program then declares an integer variable a and uses cin to read user input, storing it in a.
 The entered value is displayed using cout, followed by a closing message.
 Finally, return 0; indicates successful program termination.
 This structure demonstrates fundamental C++ concepts, including I/O operations, variable usage, and program flow, forming the basis for more complex programming tasks.